shanesully/py/README.md

-# py
+# scripts
-Misc Python scripts and exercises
+Misc scripts in various languages

 All files are tested on Mac and sometimes Linux

-Most stuff is Python 2.7.x for now